Mailjet vs Resend

 Which is more popular, Mailjet or Resend?

-On the Knock platform, Mailjet handled <1M messages from January 1st to March 31st compared to 10M–25M for Resend.
-Mailjet is currently seeing declining volume, while Resend volume has remained stable.
+On the Knock platform, Mailjet handled <1M messages from February 10th to May 11th compared to 10M–25M for Resend.
+Mailjet volume has remained stable, while Resend volume has remained stable.

 Can I use both Mailjet and Resend together?